R3Conclave/conclave-core-sdk/docs/docs/faq.md

 should be synchronised between the host and client side tool (but remember to make the host server refresh more frequently than the client requires, to avoid synchronisation errors).

+### Isn't putting a whole JVM into an enclave a bit fat?

+The so-called native images produced by Conclave don't include a traditional full JVM like HotSpot.
+All code is compiled ahead of time and dynamic classloading isn't possible, which gives a model more similar to that of Rust.
+The runtime aspects of the enclave are the garbage collector (which is certainly worth its weight in gold when lack of memory safety bugs is considered), and some small pieces of code for miscellaneous runtime tasks like the generation of stack traces.

+Keeping an enclave small is a good idea to reduce the chance of security critical bugs, but this logic mostly applies when writing code in unsafe languages like C, C++ or when using unsafe blocks in Rust.
+The runtime in Conclave enclaves exists mostly to prevent security bugs in the rest of the code, additionally, the runtime is itself written in Java meaning the same bounds checking and memory safety technologies that protect your code also protect the runtime.
+The lack of dynamic code loading (when using normal JVM bytecode) means even the runtime functions aren't exposed to attackers, so on balance we feel this is a clear security win.

-## What about side-channel attacks?
+### What about side-channel attacks?

 Please see the discussion of [side channel attacks](security.md#side-channel-attacks) in the security documentation.

+## Development and deployment

+### What Kotlin/Java versions are usable?

+Inside the enclave you can use Java 8 or 11, and Kotlin 1.4.

-## At which points in time is a connection with Intel needed?
+### At which points in time is a connection with Intel needed?

+When using DCAP attestation (which requires the latest hardware), e.g. on Microsoft Azure, no direct connection to Intel is required.
+The cloud provider runs caching proxies in-cloud and Conclave uses them automatically.

-A connection to Intel's servers will be made by the `aesmd` daemon and the host program when an enclave is loaded, as part of the startup sequence.
+When using the older EPID attestation protocol a connection to Intel's servers will be made by the `aesmd` daemon and the host program when an enclave is loaded, as part of the startup sequence.
 See the information about [machine setup](machine-setup.md) to learn about firewall and proxy configuration.

-## Will using Conclave require any agreements with Intel?

-To develop enclaves no agreements are required.
-To run enclaves in production you currently need:

-1. A "service provider ID" that grants access to the attestation servers.
-This is free.
-2. To sign a (very simple, one page) agreement that you won't sign malware.
-Intel will whitelist your signing key and Release Mode then becomes available.
-This is also free.

-So whilst enclave developers must interact with Intel to be able to use SGX it's not a difficult task, and step (2) is becoming optional in newer versions of SGX.
-Technically, the whitelisting authority becomes configurable via the BIOS/UEFI so you can set it to yourself, or for cloud/datacenter providers, enforce your own restrictions.
-This means that for example if you run a datacenter you can't find yourself unexpectedly serving un-analysable malware command and control servers, etc.

-Note that due to how Conclave is designed, enclave clients don't need to interact with Intel at any point.
-Instead the host does it for them, and then sends them a serialised `EnclaveInstanceInfo` object.
-Because the data in this object is signed by Intel the clients can check it despite it being relayed through the untrusted host.
+### Can I print debug output to the console from my enclave?

+Conclave enclaves built for debug and simulation support output to the console from inside the enclave through the use of `System.out.println()`.
+Release builds of enclaves do not support printing to the console.
+Calling `System.out.println()` in release builds of enclaves is allowed but the output is discarded inside the enclave.
+This is to prevent accidental leakage of enclave state through the use of debug logging.

+### Can I load more than one enclave at once?

+Yes, but each enclave must be a separate (Gradle) module.
+One module can only have one enclave entrypoint.
+On current hardware you may need to keep the enclaves small in order to avoid running out of fast EPC RAM, in which case the enclave memory will be 'swapped' in and out of EPC, at a considerable performance penalty.

+You can consider an alternative approach.
+Because of how Conclave Mail is designed, enclaves can message each other when offline.
+Therefore, it's possible to load one enclave, have it send a message to another enclave, unload it, load the second enclave and have it process the message from the first.
+Splitting up app logic in this way can be useful for allowing modules to be upgraded and audited independently.

+## Competing technologies

-## Do you have plans to support AMD SEV?
+### Do you have plans to support AMD SEV?

 Not at this time.
 We will re-evaluate future versions of SEV.
 The main problems are: